- How does money influence health?

-Welcome to the website of the MRC Social and Public Health Sciences Unit, University of Glasgow.
+Welcome to the website of the MRC/CSO Social and Public Health Sciences Unit, University of Glasgow.

 Our aim is to promote human health via the study of social and environmental influences on health.